chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### The remote server returned an unexpected response: (413) Request Entity Too Large

 When reporting a larger number of packages (approximately 200), this error may be reported.
 This is due to the size of the information, in bytes, being too large to send between the Chocolatey Agent Service and the Chocolatey Central Management Service.
-This has been identified as a [bug](https://github.com/chocolatey/chocolatey-licensed-issues/issues/95), which is due to be corrected in version 0.1.1 of Chocolatey Central Managment
+This has been identified as a [bug](https://github.com/chocolatey/chocolatey-licensed-issues/issues/95), which is due to be corrected in version 0.1.1 of Chocolatey Central Management

 ### ERROR: Cannot index into a null array